Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 We follow the [django coding style](https://docs.djangoproject.com/en/1.9/internals/contributing/writing-code/coding-style/), which is based on [PEP8](https://www.python.org/dev/peps/pep-0008).

+## Deployment

+This project utilized Continious Integration (CI) and Continious Deployment (CD), what this means is that everytime a team member runs `git push`, our CI environment (Circle CI)will run tests on the application and if successfull, will automatically deploy the application to stage or production.

+Our deploy scripts are based on fabric toolkit called Fabrik.

-### Environment vars
+### Working with CI environment vars

-The environment variables are added to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
+The environment for CI variables are added to an encrypted file and checked in (`.circlerc-crypt`), the raw file (`.circlerc`) should not be checked in.
 Circle-CI will use this file automatically and deploy to stages with deploy script.
 A key should be created for the project and documented.
-Also make sure to add the key to Circle-CI environment variables.
+Also make sure to associate your encryption key with repo on Circle.

-#### Commands
+#### Commands when encrypting/decypting .circlerc

 - Encrypt `openssl aes-256-cbc -e -in .circlerc -out .circlerc-crypt -k <KEY>`
 - Decrypt `openssl aes-256-cbc -d -in .circlerc-crypt -out .circlerc -k <KEY>`

+### Deploying manually

+It's possible you deploy manually and is something that you usually do this before CI is configured.

+#### Requirements
+- Python 2.7

+#### How to
+- Open deployment folder: cd deploy
+- Setup and activate virtualenv: `virtualenv venv && venv/bin/activate`
+- Install deps: `pip install -r requirements.txt`
+- Create config for deployscript: `cp fabricrc.example.txt fabricrc.txt`
+- Upådate configuration: `vim fabricrc.txt`

+#### Verify ssh configuration

+`fabrik <stage|prod> test`

+#### Deploy application

+`fabrik <stage|prod> deploy`

 ## Merge conflicts